How to Complete USPS Form 1583

 This information should be filled in with your mailbox information:

-• Box 1a: Fill in the date you opened your mailbox account.
+• Box 1a: Enter the date you opened your mailbox account.

-• Boxes 2a-2e: Fill in the complete mailbox address you signed up for.
-Please include your mailbox number.
+• Boxes 2a-2e: Fill out your full VPM mailbox address, including your mailbox number.

 Mailbox and Owner Information (Box 3, Boxes 4a-4k, Boxes 8a-8e, Boxes 9a-9g)

-• Box 3: Select the box that best fits your mailbox's needs (business and/or personal use).
-If your needs change later; you can always use your mailbox for business and/or personal usees down the line if needed.
-A new form will not be required to do so.
-You would only need to update your recipients list to include any names you want to receive mail for.
+• Box 3: Select the mailbox type that best fits your needs (business and/or personal).
+You can update this later without submitting a new form.
+You would only need to update your recipients list to include any names for which you want to receive mail.

-• Boxes 4a-4k: Fill in your personal information here.
-The information must match the mailbox owner of the account.
+• Boxes 4a-4k: Fill in your personal info exactly as it appears for the mailbox owner.

-• Boxes 8a-8e: Fill in your personal information as it matches to your photo ID and select the type of photo ID you are using for verification.
-At least 1 photo ID is required for verification.
+• Boxes 8a-8e: Enter your personal info exactly as it appears on your photo ID and select the ID type used for verification.
+At least one photo ID is required.

-• Boxes 9a-9g: Fill in your address information as it matches on your ID.
-Then, select the type of secondary ID you are using for verification.
+• Boxes 9a-9g: Enter your address exactly as it appears on your ID, then select your secondary ID type for verification.

 Notarize Form 1583